ldrozdz93/dyno/README.md

 such as:
 1. to choose different storage policies than just (ldionne default) remote storage
 2. to construct and copy interface instances of different storage policies
-3. to create a given instance in-place, wthout the need to move it in
+3. to create a given instance in-place, without the need to move it in
 4. to provide additional interface properties, ex. noncopyable

 ## Using the library